 - Black, gray, or red salt for serving

 - Place the eggs in a single layer inside a large cooking pot and cover with the water and frozen blueberries.
-Turn on the heat, bring the water to a rolling boil, then remove the pot from the burner, cover it, and let it stand for 15 minutes.
+Turn on the heat, bring the water to a rolling boil, remove the pot from the burner, cover it, and let it stand for 15 minutes.

 - Remove the eggs with a slotted spoon and tap each of them in a couple of places with a soup spoon: you’re aiming for a round depression with thin crack lines radiating outwards from the center.

 - Place the eggs back into the blueberry water and put the pot in the refrigerator for at least 8 to 12 hours or overnight.
 Then, peel the shells off gently as the cracks will have absorbed pigment from the blueberry water and have dark gray “spiderwebs” on them.

-Note: If you don’t have frozen blueberries or would rather that the “webs” on your eggs be dark brown instead of gray, steep the cracked eggs in strong-brewed decaf black tea instead of the blueberry water.
+Note: If you don’t have frozen blueberries or would rather the “webs” on your eggs be dark brown instead of gray, steep the cracked eggs in strong-brewed decaf black tea instead of the blueberry water.

-If you’re using large eggs instead and would like to make them “deviled,” you can make them even spookier by using mashed or pureed avocado instead of mayonnaise or yogurt.
+If you’re using large eggs instead and want to make them “deviled,” you can make them as a spooky snack by using mashed or pureed avocado instead of mayonnaise or yogurt.

 - A dozen large hard-boiled spiderweb eggs, sliced in half lengthwise (use the same preparation process as above for the small eggs)